 The growing popularity of MaaS

-Moving away from the idea of vehicle ownership, MaaS is a shift towards transportation solutions consumed as a service.
+Moving away from the idea of vehicle ownership, Mobility as a Service (MaaS) is a shift towards transportation solutions consumed as a service.
 This is achieved by combining private and public transportation services through a unified gateway that manages the trip and collects payment from users.
 The key idea here is to offer travelers solutions based on their needs, allowing them to decide their journey on a case-by-case basis.

 With MaaS gaining popularity, automakers face a potentially massive change: people will no longer want to buy or own cars.
 Instead of directly selling to customers, automobile companies could be serving companies in the MaaS sector.